-Mrs Mallard confirmed to you that she is liable for the credit card debts and the personal loans included in the Calculation and that she is not aware of any additional creditors.
-However, she cannot understand how debts totalling £61,610 have resulted in her Trustee calculating that £110,112 is required to discharge the costs and liabilities of the bankruptcy estate.
+Mrs Mallard confirmed to you that she is liable for the credit card debts and the personal loans included in the Calculation.
+She was a self-employed landscape gardener until she retired in early

+2014.
+She is not sure if she ever advised HMRC that she had stopped working or whether she submitted a final tax return.
+She feels that the debt due to HMRC is significantly higher than she expected.
+She is not aware of any additional creditors.
+However, she cannot understand how debts totalling £61,610 have resulted in her Trustee calculating that £96,164 is required to discharge the costs and liabilities of the sequestration estate.